JosephLai241/URS/README.md

 | Redditor            | "title", "body", "text" |
 | Submission Comments | "text"                  |

-For Subreddit data, data is pulled from the "title" and "text" fields (submission title and body).
+For Subreddit scrapes, data is pulled from the "title" and "text" fields for each submission (submission title and body).

-For Redditor data, data is pulled from all three fields because both submission and comment data is returned. "title" and "body" are targeted for submissions, and "text" is targeted for comments.
+For Redditor scrapes, data is pulled from all three fields because both submission and comment data is returned.
+The "title" and "body" fields are targeted for submissions, and the "text" field is targeted for comments.

-For submission comments data, data is only pulled from the "text" field.
+For submission comments scrapes, data is only pulled from the "text" field of each comment.

+---

 ### Generating Word Frequencies

 **Usage:** `$ ./Urs.py -f FILE_PATH`

-You can generate a dictionary of word frequencies created from the words within the "title", "body" and/or "text" fields.
+You can generate a dictionary of word frequencies created from the words within the target fields.

 Frequencies export to JSON by default, but this tool also works well in CSV format.

-Exported files will be saved to the `analytics/frequencies` directory and .
+Exported files will be saved to the `analytics/frequencies` directory.

+---

 ### Generating Wordclouds

 **Usage:** `$ ./Urs.py -wc FILE_PATH`

-Taking word frequencies to the next level, you can generate wordclouds based on the data.
+Taking word frequencies to the next level, you can generate wordclouds based on word frequencies.
+This tool is independent of the frequencies generator - you do not need to run the frequencies generator before creating a wordcloud.

 Exported files will be saved to the `analytics/wordclouds` directory.